isabella232/journeys.en/help/using/about/access-management.md

 1. From the **[!UICONTROL Permissions]** tab, select one of the two categories **[!UICONTROL Sandbox]** or **[!UICONTROL Authoring]** to open the **[!UICONTROL Edit Permissions]** page and add or remove permissions for your product profile.

 1. In the **[!UICONTROL Sandbox]** permission category, choose which sandbox(es) to assign to your product profile.
 Under **[!UICONTROL Available Permissions Items]**, click the plus (+) icon to assign sandboxes to your profile.

+    >[!NOTE]
+    >
+    >Journey Orchestration can now be connected to production and non-production Platform Sandbox.
+Effective availability: June, 15 2020.

 1. If needed, under **[!UICONTROL Included Permission Items]**, click the X icon next to remove permissions to your product profile.